parkerf23/A03/README.md

 - **Pull**: is used to grab and download a repository from an established remote and instantly updates your local repository

-- **Remote**: is the verison that was linked to Git and GitHub and can be locked somewhere other then your local machine.
+- **Remote**: is the verison that was linked to Git and GitHub and can be located somewhere other then your local machine.

 - **Repository**: a directory or storage space where your projects can live.